TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 This section describes the URL endpoints available and their optional parameters.
 See the integration section for how to setup your app so these links work properly.

+For most minor integration partners we will assign a short link in the form of https://citymo.io/{locationCode} and manage the redirection URL.
+For major integration partners utilizing the full API, they may proceed to use the features outlined in this document.

 ## Location Code Endpoint

 GET a CityMotion WebView for a single Location Code.